ikomachi226/mysql-heatwave-workshop_jp/Lab7.md

 cat tpch_offload.sql
 ```

-- If the previous step completed without errors, you are good to go!

 ### **Step 7.3:**
 - Let's come back to the previous query and execute it this time using HeatWave.